 Following the Glisco transaction, the Company concluded that GCP II, GCP III and Glisco Manager Holdings LP are VIEs and that the Company is not the primary beneficiary of these VIEs.
 The Company's assessment of the primary beneficiary of these entities included assessing which parties have the power to significantly impact the economic performance of these entities and the obligation to absorb losses, which could be potentially significant to the entities, or the right to receive benefits from the entities that could be potentially significant.
 Neither the Company nor its related parties will have the ability to make decisions that significantly impact the economic performance of these entities.
 Further, as a limited partner in these entities, the Company does not possess substantive participating rights.
 The Company had assets of \$8,730 and \$9,889 included in its Consolidated Statements of Financial Condition at December 31, 2017 and 2016, respectively, related to these unconsolidated VIEs, representing the carrying value of the Company's investments in the entities.
 The Company's exposure to the obligations of these VIEs is generally limited to its investments in these entities.
-The Company's maximum exposure to loss as of December 31, 2017 and 2016 was \$10,996 and \$12,232, respectively, which represents the carrying value of the Company's investments in these VIEs, as well as any unfunded commitments to the current funds.
+The Company's maximum exposure to loss as of December 31, 2017 and 2016 was \$10,996 and \$12,232, respectively, which represents the carrying value of the Company's investments to the current funds.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (dollars and share / unit amounts in thousands, except per share amounts, unless otherwise noted)
+(dollars and share / unit amounts in thousands, except per share amounts, unless otherwise noted)